piotrcki/airgap-os/README.md

 # Getting started: download the ISO

-Download the ISO from the release section of this repository and burn it to a DVD or a flashdrive.
+[Download the ISO from the release section of this repository](https://github.com/piotrcki/Airgap OS/releases) and burn it to a DVD or a flashdrive.

 # Security

-The security model of Airgap-OS should prevent the vast majority of cyberattacks, including those involving 0days.
+The security model of Airgap OS should prevent the vast majority of cyberattacks, including those involving 0days.

 ## Integrity

-ISO integrity information will be published on [my Twitter account](https://twitter.com/piotrcki) at each release.
+ISO integrity information will be published on [my Twitter account](https://twitter.com/search?q=(%23AirgapOS) (from%3Apiotrcki)&src=typed_query) at each release.

 Software integrity only relies on Debian and the content of this repository.

-Addition integrity references can be found in `/usr/share/airgap-os-integrity.txt`.
+Addition integrity references can be found in `/usr/share/Airgap-OS-integrity.txt`.

 ## Security features

-Airgap-OS have the following security properties.
+Airgap OS have the following security properties.

 * There is no way to communicate with the OS through IP protocols coming from outside.
 * Unprivileged software cannot communicate with the outside through IP protocols.